 - Disabled Student’s Allowance (DSA) Laptop Contribution Fund – a £200 contribution towards the cost of a laptop for students whose disability means that they need on for study

-- Care leaver and Estranged Student Bursary – Students who were in UK local authority care before starting their course at Essex or are genuinely estranged from both parents/carers and postgraduate students who were under the age of 25 at the start of their course
+- Care Experienced Bursary – Students who were in UK local authority care before starting their course at Essex or are genuinely estranged from both parents/carers and postgraduate students who were under the age of 25 at the start of their course

 - Refuge Bursary – Undergraduate and Postgraduate students with UK refugee status, or children of UK refugees.